Mutt (Blink-182 song): Recording and production

 An early version of "Mutt", with original Blink percussionist Scott Raynor behind the drum kit, was recorded with producer Mark Trombino and appears on The Shows 1998 soundtrack.
 It was recorded at Big Fish Studios, a studio the band had previously utilized when recording their 1997 album Dude Ranch with Trombino.
+The session also yielded the band's holiday perennial, "I Won't Be Home for Christmas".

 The band later that year re-approached "Mutt" with producer Jerry Finn and drummer Travis Barker, who replaced Raynor midway through a 1998 tour.
 The band had signed on to make a cameo appearance in the upcoming teen film American Pie, then in pre-production and titled East Great Falls High.
 DeLonge and Hoppus had read the film's screenplay and found it hilarious.
 The trio recruited Jerry Finn, a veteran punk producer who had worked with Green Day, to record a new version of "Mutt".
 They were impressed with his production and mixing work, which they viewed as "phenomenal", and hired him to produce their next album, Enema of the State.
 Drummer Travis Barker receives no songwriting credit, as the song was written prior to him joining the band.
 He later grew to dislike the song's final recording, as he was very new to the band and had yet to write a better drum part.
 In live versions, Barker has often changed the song's breakdown to a more hip hop-inspired beat.

 Release and reception

 "Mutt" first appeared as part of the soundtrack for The Show, a 1998 surf film directed by Taylor Steele, and released through Theologian Records.
 The trio performed the song later in the year on the Australian music program Recovery, first aired May 16, 1998.
 The re-recorded version of the song appears as part of Enema of the State, released on June 1, 1999.
 Another version was also synced for placement in American Pie, released on July 9, 1999; its soundtrack features "Mutt" as well and was issued by Uptown Records on June 29, 1999.
-The song occurs in a memorable scene in which protagonist Jim performs a exotic dance for foreign exchange student Nadia over a webcam.
+The song occurs in a memorable scene in which protagonist Jim performs an exotic dance for foreign exchange student Nadia over a webcam.
 Lindsey Zoladz, writing for The New York Times, called the appearance "unforgettable," remarking that it "captures the antsy, sweetly-if-somewhat-awkwardly juvenile spirit of the movie more vividly than any other song on the soundtrack."

 "Mutt" played a significant role in the band's mainstream breakthrough, according to Andy Greene, writer for Rolling Stone.
 Billboard contributor Chris Payne considered it one of the less memorable songs on Enema.
 A 2016 Rolling Stone reader's poll placed the song at number nine on a top-ten ranking of the band's best.